GenParts DNA Fragments

 - Screen each DNA fragment for the potential presence of any regulated pathogen sequence in accordance with the International Gene Synthesis Consortium (IGSC) standards;

-- Ensure codon optimization using our patented OptimumGene™ algorithm is rendered upon customer’s request.
+- Ensure codons are optimized using our patented OptimumGene™ algorithm upon customer’s request.
 Learn More

 GenScript sequence optimization can increase protein expression by up to 100x when compared to native sequences and by up to 50x when compared to design tools based solely on codon usage tables.

-This procedure helps us establish a high standard for quality performance where for a majority of DNA Fragment projects, over 90% of screened clones will contain the sequence of interest.
+This procedure helps us establish a high standard for quality performance where for a majority of synthesized DNA Fragments, over 90% of screened clones will contain the sequence of interest.

 Knowing how valuable your research time is, we have streamlined our production and shipping processes to ensure: